-The Visual Sciences Center of Biomedical Research Excellence (VS-CoBRE) expects to support two Pilot Projects of up to \$75,000 in direct costs for one year.
-Applications will be reviewed for scientific rigor, impact, and feasibility based on the budget and the scope of work specifically covered by that support.
+The Visual Sciences Center of Biomedical Research Excellence (VS-CoBRE) expects to support up to two Pilot Projects of up to \$75,000 in direct costs each for one year.
+Applications will be reviewed for alignment to the VS-COBRE goals, scientific rigor and impact, and feasibility based on the budget and the scope of work specifically covered by that support.

 Applications must describe a pilot research project that aligns with the scientific theme of the VS-CoBRE and will provide preliminary data for a substantial extramural research project grant application.
-Preference will be given to projects that benefit from the Visual Function and Morphology (VFM) Core at WVU.
+Preference will be given to projects that utilize the Visual Function and Morphology (VFM) Core at WVU.
 This competition is open to all full-time, tenure- or clinical-track, or tenured faculty at WVU (see specifics on Eligibility below).
 Priority will be given to junior investigators.

-Eligibility: Clinical faculty or basic science tenured or tenure-track full-time faculty members who have not had an R01 or equivalent funding are eligible.
+Eligibility: Clinical faculty or basic science, tenured or tenure-track, full-time faculty members who have not had an R01 or equivalent funding are eligible.
 New or Early-Stage (Junior) investigators are strongly encouraged to apply.
 Please see the eligibility criteria here: https://grants.nih.gov/grants/guide/pa-files/PAR-19-313.html